Lyon 3-2 Paris Saint-Germain: Macario double gives OL semi-final edge

 - This is the sixth tie between Lyon and Paris in this competition, equalling the record of Lyon-Wolfsburg.
 The second leg will mean they equal the record of ten individual matches, set earlier this season by Chelsea-Wolfsburg.

-- The crowd of 22,774 was the eighth biggest all time in the competition, and the fifth largest outside finals.
-Of those five, four have come this season and two in this weekend's semi-final first legs).
+- The crowd of 22,774 was the eighth biggest of all time in the competition, and the fifth largest outside finals.
+Of those five, four have come this season and two in this weekend's semi-final first legs.

 Line-ups